Bentazon

 Bentazon, or Bentazone, is a herbicide active ingredient.
 It is selective.
 Chemically, it is a thiadiazine.
-Sodium bentazon is available commercially as "Basagran", "Herbatox", "Leader" and "Laddock" and is coloued slightly brown.
+Sodium bentazon is available commercially as "Basagran", "Herbatox", "Leader" and "Laddock" and is coloured slightly brown.

 Bentazon is a Group C / C3 / 6 (Australian, Global, numeric) herbicide under the HRAC classification.

 Usage

 Bentazon controls plants unable to metabolise it.
 It is considered safe for use on alfalfa, beans (except garbanzo beans), maize, peanuts, peas (with the exception of blackeyed peas), pepper, peppermint, rice, sorghum, soybeans and spearmint; as well as lawns and turf.
 Bentazon is usually applied aerially or through contact spraying.
 Bentazon in high heat can give off sulfur and nitrogen fumes.

 Bentazon is registered in the US.
 In 2010 the formulations "Prompt" and "Laddock", both mixtures of bentazon and atrazine, were voluntarily cancelled, though other bentazone products remain available as of 2025.

 Environmental behaviour

 Bentazon is quickly metabolized by plants and animals.
 Soil leaching and runoff may cause water contamination.
 In 1995 the EPA found bentazon in water "exceeding levels of concern".
 Bentazone is not regulated by the Safe Drinking Water Act.
 Bentazon was detectable in 64 out of 200 wells in California - the highest number of detections in a 1995 study.
 In response, California set a bentazon limit in drinking water of 200 ppb (parts per billion).

 The EPA forbids application and disposal of bentazon directly into water, just like nearly every single other pesticide also.